dapr/python-sdk/examples/README.md

 # Dapr Python SDK - Examples

-This examples demonstrates how to use Dapr python sdk.
+These examples demonstrates how to use Dapr python sdk.

 * [demo_actor](./demo_actor)
   * Shows the usage of Dapr virtual actor features.